 - Sneeze guards at the front desk

-- Recording health status and temperature of all staff daily
+- Recording health status and temperature of all patients and staff daily

 - Social distancing

 - Strict minimizing of people in the office.
 To reduce human traffic in the office

 - Teens and adults are asked to enter the office alone

 - Children may enter with only one adult